International Shipping with NRGship

 You can prepare your own international documents and still generate shipping labels within NRGship.
 Enter in the declared value and description on the main shipment page.
-Then check the box on the International Tab that indicates you will preparing your own documents.
+Then check the box on the International Tab that indicates you will be preparing your own documents.

 PREPARING INTERNATIONAL DOCUMENTS WITH NRGSHIP

-If you choose to use NRGship for the documentation - the software will print out Commercial Invoices, NAFTA certificates or origin, SED and Certificate of origin statements provided by UPS based on the information you add to the shipment.
+If you choose to use NRGship for the documentation - the software will print out Commercial Invoices, NAFTA certificates of origin, SED and Certificate of origin statements provided by UPS based on the information you add to the shipment.
 Select the forms you would like to prepare.

 Below is an outline of the different forms for International document preparation with NRGship.
 Note that the "Adding Goods" section applies to all the form types.

 A Commercial Invoice is used for all shipments containing non-documents.
 The Invoice is the primary document used for importation control, valuation, and duty determination.
 This document identifies the products being shipped.

 - Complete name and address information for both shipper and consignee.